A Guide to Filing your Taxes in 2026

 When can I Start Filing my Taxes this year?

-The tax filing start date was Monday, January 23, 2023.
+The tax filing start date is Monday, January 26, 2026.
 So, long as you have all of the required income, deduction, and other tax forms you are expecting, you can begin filing your return ASAP.

 When is the Tax Deadline?

-This year’s IRS tax filing deadline is Tuesday, April 18 – with a few exceptions:
+This year’s IRS tax filing deadline is Wednesday, April 15 – with a few exceptions (check the IRS disaster relief page for further details).

 Note that these are the dates that you must have your return postmarked or e-filed.